Christmas

 The first weekend with my new family was spent in the Krkonoše Mountains.
 My host parents also offered to bring Kayla Edwins, my fellow exchange student and closest friend in České Budějovice.
 Kayla and I don’t ski, so instead we all went for a hike on the second day of the trip.

 On the third day of our trip, my host parents took us to a glass factory in a nearby town.
 We were lucky enough to tour one of the oldest hand-blown glass factories in Czech Republic.
 Having never actually seen glass blowing before, this tour was particularly interesting for me.
-It still astonishes me to think that so many people work on one piece, and that even though the materials they work with are extremely hot, they do their work with confidence and efficiency, making truly beautiful creations.
-The process fascinates me.
+It still astonishes me to think that so many people work on one piece, and that even though the materials they work with are extremely hot, they do their work with confidence

 On the fourth day, Kayla and I stayed in while my host parents went out to ski.
 They decided while they were out to cut the trip short and leave that afternoon (we were originally going to stay until the next day) because the weather forecasts predicted more heavy snowfall in the mountains.
 We packed up out things and cleaned up our room and were on the road home around 4 pm.